astro-datalab/datalab/README.md

    ```bash
    pip install dist/astro_datalab-<version>-py3-none-any.whl
    ```
-   Replace `<version>` with the actual version of the package.

    If you want it installed in your private Python repository (because you maintain multiple Python instances on your machine), you can use the `--user` flag:
    ```bash
    pip install --user dist/astro_datalab-<version>-py3-none-any.whl
    ```
+   **Note:** Replace `<version>` in the `pip install` command with the actual version number of the `astro_datalab` package, such as `2.23.0`.
+### Additional Installation Steps

-Finally, if you intend to mount the virtual storage as a local filesystem, you will need to touch a file in your home directory:
+If you intend to mount the virtual storage as a local filesystem, you will need to touch a file in your home directory:
    ```bash
    touch ~/.netrc
    ```

-Note: Replace `<version>` in the `pip install` command with the actual version number of the `astro_datalab` package, such as `2.23.0`.
+## Troubleshooting

 ### Note for macOS ARM (M1/M2) Users